ralphjsmit/filament/packages/schemas/docs/02-forms/08-date-time-picker.md

     ->displayFormat('d/m/Y')
 ```

+<UtilityInjection set="formFields" version="4.x">As well as allowing a static value, the `displayFormat()` method also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 <AutoScreenshot name="forms/fields/date-time-picker/display-format" alt="Date time picker with custom display format" version="4.x" />

 You may also configure the locale that is used when rendering the display, if you want to use different locale from your app config.
 For this, you can use the `locale()` method: